 Only by joining up all the things that affect our health can we begin to really change them.

-Yes, we’re combining all of our health and social care services, and building them around the individual and the community for better, more responsive care.
-We’re reshaping our system so that it really works for everyone and stands on its own two feet.
+We’ve brought together all of our health and social care services, building them around the individual and the community for better, more responsive care.
+We’re reshaping our system so that everyone can get the same high standards of care and so it is financially affordable into the future.

 But we’re doing a lot more besides.
 Devolution is also giving us a unique opportunity to address the bigger picture, particularly the link between our health and our standard of living.